Mentoring Advice: Tips for Mentees | Article

 Written by

-Before joining WIG, Katy worked as a Director for Badenoch & Clark, a specialist professional services recruitment company, personally specialising in senior level recruitment to Social Housing, Not-For-Profit and Local Government, as well as sitting on their operational board.
+Before joining WIG, Katy worked as a Director for Badenoch & Clark and Adecco, a specialist professional services recruitment company, personally specialising in senior level recruitment to Social Housing, Not-For-Profit and Local Government, as well as sitting on their operational board with responsibility for corporate social responsibility, culture and leadership development.

-She sits on a customer committee for a Housing Association, and as a Trustee for a Grant Giving Charity.
+She sits as a Trustee for a Grant Giving Charity.
 And in her spare time, when not looking after her three children, she enjoys swimming, running and skiing.

 Originally published: